pburtchaell/redux-promise-middleware/docs/guides/global-handling.md

 This middleware *must follow* the promise middleware to work.

+One example of this solution is [`react-redux-loading-bar`](https://github.com/mironov/react-redux-loading-bar) that provides global Loading Bar and middleware that automatically shows and hides it.

 ## Solution 2: Reducers

 The previous example dispatches new actions. *This solution evaulates actions in reducers using regex.*